ThaNico/HistoricTimes/README.md

 ## Ideas, future development

 - Web app translation + allow multiple labels for translation
-- Improve events loading (load less but on a wider range)
-- With that, have a "load more" button
+- Have a "load more" button or pagination
-- Upvote events (needs to be solid and that would need accounts)
+- Upvote events (needs to be safe and that would require accounts)
 - Order events by date, votes...
 - If accounts then social login could be nice